restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

    $ restic -r swift:container_name:/path init   # path is optional
-   enter password for new backend: enter password again: created restic backend eefee03bbd at swift:container_name:/path Please note that knowledge of your password is required to access the repository.
+   enter password for new repository: enter password again: created restic repository eefee03bbd at swift:container_name:/path Please note that knowledge of your password is required to access the repository.
    Losing your password means that your data is irrecoverably lost.